braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 ## How it works

 Email addresses must be hashed and encrypted before they’re added to Braze.
 When a message is sent, a call will be made to AWS KMS for the decrypted email address.
 Next, the hashed email address will be inserted into the metadata for delivery and engagement events to be linked to the original user.
-This is how Braze can track email analytics, and any plaintext email addresses are redacted if they’re included.
-Braze does not store the plaintext email address for the user.
+This is how Braze can track email analytics.
+Braze will redact any plaintext email addresses that are included and won't store the plaintext email address for the user.

 ## Prerequisites